SchlossLab/Doherty_CDprediction_mBio_2017/submission/Doherty_CDprediciton_mBio_2017_finaldraft.md

 individuals, and is generally rare in CD patients (26, 28, 42, 43).
 Each
 subject in remission 6 weeks after UST induction had measurable *Faecalibacterium* present at baseline.
-This supports the hypothesis that *Faecalibacterium* impacts CD pathogenesis. *Escherichia/Shigella* also occurred frequently in our models.
+This supports the hypothesis that *Faecalibacterium* impacts CD pathogenesis.
+It may even be beneficial to administer *Faecalibacterium* as a probiotic during therapy. *Escherichia/Shigella* also occurred frequently in our models.
 This OTU is associated with inflammation and has been shown to be associated with CD (43).
 Many other taxa observed in our analysis had low abundance or were absent in the majority of subjects.
 However, in many cases these taxa are related and may serve similar ecologic and metabolic roles in the gut environment.
 We hypothesize that these microbes may have genes that perform similar metabolic functions.
 Performing metagenomics on stool samples in future studies, especially in patients who achieve remission, could reveal these functions, which could be further developed into a clinically useful predictive tool.

-We were better able to predict whether a subject would go into remission rather than respond to treatment, as determined by CDAI score.
-We hypothesize that this was due to the subjective nature of the patient-reported CDAI factors and the relative nature of the response criteria compared to the threshold used to determine remission status.
+We were better able to predict whether a subject would achieve clinical remission rather than clinical response, as determined by CDAI score.
+We hypothesize that this was due to the relative nature of the response criteria compared to the threshold used to determine remission status.
-We defined response as a decrease in a subject's baseline CDAI of 30% or more, while remission was defined as a CDAI below 150.
-The original study used a decrease in CDAI of 100 points for their measure of response, but we felt using the relative percent change better represented a meaningful difference in disease activity and patient quality of life (35).
-Additionally, the field appears to be moving away from CDAI and towards more objectively quantifiable biomarkers for inflammation as wells as endoscopic verification of mucosal healing.
-(19).
+While the field appears to be moving away from CDAI and towards more objectively quantifiable patient reported outcomes and endoscopic verification of mucosal healing \[(19); PRO ref\], research is ongoing to discover less invasive and objectively quantifiable biomarkers
+\[biomarkers refs\].

 We identified several associations between the microbiota and clinical variables that could impact how CD is monitored and treated in the